 This card can easily handle 1440p at 40 fps.
 We ran heavy games like Witcher 3 and observed a constant 100 fps on the Predator x34 (100 Hz, 3440x1440p ultrawide) with maxed-out settings.
 Overall, it displayed a 5-6% increase in average frame rates from the founder’s edition, especially outshining it at the 4K performance.
 It is 5K Gaming and VR Ready with 2x HDMI 2.0, 2x DisplayPort 1.4, and 1x DVI port to simultaneously connect your VR headset and up to 4 monitors.

-The heat dissipation system is the major highlight of this card with its open-air shrouds boasting a sturdy plastic construction with minimum flecks inspiring card’s confidence in quality, meanwhile a trio of patented wing-blade 90 mm fans stay frozen at lower temps to eliminate noise emissions and push air downwards into a quintet of 6 mm heat pipes joining two aluminium heat sinks one of which supports copper heat spreader that provides twice as much contact with the GPU.
+The heat dissipation system is the major highlight of this card with its open-air shrouds boasting a sturdy plastic construction with minimum flecks inspiring the card’s confidence in quality, meanwhile, a trio of patented wing-blade 90 mm fans stay frozen at lower temps to eliminate noise emissions and push air downwards into a quintet of 6 mm heat pipes joining two aluminum heat sinks one of which supports copper heat spreader that provides twice as much contact with the GPU.

-The AURA supported RGB headers are conveniently placed at the front of the card for easy access.
+The AURA-supported RGB headers are conveniently placed at the front of the card for easy access.
 GPU Tweak II makes monitoring performance and streaming easier than ever, featuring Game Booster and a free 1-year premium license of XSplit Gamecaster.
-Furthermore, you’ll get two SLI fingers at their familiar spots allowing you to hit earth-shattering frame rates with two way SLI.
-In spite of its steep price tag, this card offers everything a gamer could ask for.
+Furthermore, you’ll get two SLI fingers at their familiar spots allowing you to hit earth-shattering frame rates with two-way SLI.
+Despite its steep price tag, this card offers everything a gamer could ask for.

 3rd batter in our list is the 3-slot graphics card blossoming with RGB lights all over it, a traditional GIGABYTE treat.
 Taking a peek at its clock speed specifications, it displays Core Clock (MHz): 1708/1594 (Boost/Base) in OC Mode and 1683/1569 (Boost/Base) in Gaming Mode.